 A deposit of 25% of the monthly payment is required.
-For School Age Child Development, the deposit will be applied to the month of June and is non-refundable.
-For all other child development programs the deposit will be applied to the first month of care.
+This deposit will be applied to the final month of June.

 All payments are due before the end of the first week of the month.
 If payment is not made before the end of the first week of the month, a late fee of \$5.00 will be assessed each day a payment is late, starting the Monday of the second week of the month.
 If your payment has not been received by the end of the second week of the month, your child will not be permitted to attend care UNTIL a payment plan is in place and signed by the business manager and primary guardian AND the balance and late fees are paid in full.
 All future payments must be set up on automatic draft payments from parent credit/debit account.